Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 ### 8.1 General

 - There are 3 types: `IF`, `ELIF`, `ELSE`.
-- All code under a logic statement must must be indented with 4 spaces / 1 tab.
+- All code under a condition operation must must be indented with 4 spaces / 1 tab.
 - You can chain these condition operations, in the described order.
-- Condition statements can be nested infinitely.
+- Condition operations can be nested infinitely.
 - Works the same as in other programming languages.

 ### 8.2 Example Code